HomeBlogUnusual Options Activity Scanner: What Actually Matters Beyond Volume

 If you want stronger execution-side confirmation, move from chain snapshots into quotes and trades.
 The chain tells you where to look.
 The tape tells you more about how the flow actually interacted with the market.

-Here is a compact example that pulls one expiration from the CuteMarkets option chain, computes a context-aware score, and ranks contracts by something more useful than raw volume.
+This compact example pulls one expiration from the CuteMarkets option chain, computes a context-aware score, and ranks contracts by something more useful than raw volume.

 import math